Bobby Lockwood

-Bobby Lockwood is an English actor.
-He is known for his roles as Mick Campbell in House of Anubis and as Rhydian Morris in Wolfblood.
-In 2021, he appeared in the BBC medical drama series Casualty as Leon Cook.
+Bobby Lockwood (born 24 May 1993) is an English actor.
+He is known for his roles as Mick Campbell in House of Anubis (2011–2012) and as Rhydian Morris in Wolfblood (2012–2014).
+In 2021, he appeared on the BBC medical drama series Casualty as Leon Cook.

 Career

-In 2006, when he was twelve, Lockwood appeared in the BBC school drama series Waterloo Road.
+In 2006, when he was 12, Lockwood appeared in the BBC school drama series Waterloo Road.
 In 2012, he was cast as Mick Campbell in Nickelodeon's House of Anubis.
 He later left the programme during the second series to star in the CBBC series Wolfblood; for which he won a British Academy Children's Award for Best Performer in 2013.
 That same year, Lockwood hosted the BAFTA Children's Awards Showcase with Shannon Flynn.
 In 2014, Lockwood won the BBC athletics series Tumble.
 In January 2021, Lockwood joined the cast of the BBC medical drama series Casualty as paramedic Leon Cook.
 He left the series in May of that year.